andymodd/frontend-project-lvl1/README.md

 [![Eslint workflow](https://github.com/andymodd/frontend-project-lvl1/actions/workflows/test-eslint.yml/badge.svg)](https://github.com/andymodd/frontend-project-lvl1/actions)

-https://asciinema.org/a/457734 - asciinema about how is brain-even game working https://asciinema.org/a/458340 - asciinema about how is brain-calc games working
+https://asciinema.org/a/457734 - asciinema about how is brain-even game working https://asciinema.org/a/458340 - asciinema about how is brain-calc game working https://asciinema.org/a/458373 - asciinema about how is brain-gcd game working